wp-plugins/calotor-calorie-calculator/readme.txt

 The blog functionality will not be affected in any way.

 == Changelog ==

+= 1.3 =
+* Checked and tested for Wordpress 4.1.1
+* Changed the widget title
+* Added more descriptive texts

+= 1.2 =
+* Plugin adaptad to wordpress version 4.0.1

 = 1.1 =
 * The plugin has been tested with the latest version of wordpress 3.9.1